Choosing Your First Tarot Deck

 Choosing a tarot deck can seem daunting when you’re just starting.
 With so many options out there (Bohemian Cat Tarot, Steampunk Tarot, even Lisa Frank Tarot!) the choices become epic, fast.

 Add the nerves around the system itself – it’s so complicated, how am I ever going to learn all 78 cards, do you mean I can read tarot? – and you’re on the fast track for overwhelm.

 In a way, I’m eternally grateful for the limited options I had when I started.
 In the new age bookstore in my town there were probably only three decks, and among those only one really jumped out to me.
 It was the classic Rider-Waite-Smith, and it has been my go-to deck ever since.

 Now, thanks to the magic of the internet, my collection has grown exponentially.
-Spending a great deal of time in the tarot-verse has me stumbling on beautiful decks disturbingly often.
+Spending a great deal of time in the tarot-verse has me stumbling on beautiful decks often (with disturbing consequences for my budget!)
 So with those new to tarot in mind I’ve compiled my tips for choosing your first deck.